internet-equity/internet-equity.github.io/README.md

-The [Internet Equity Initiative](https://internetequity.uchicago.edu) at the University of Chicago aims to realize equitable, resilient, and sustainable Internet solutions that benefit all communities As society increasingly relies on the Internet for work, education, health care, recreation, and many other aspects of daily life, the prevalent and persistent inequity in people’s ability to access, adopt, and use the Internet is more evident than ever.
+The [Internet Equity Initiative](https://internetequity.uchicago.edu) at the University of Chicago aims to realize equitable, resilient, and sustainable Internet solutions that benefit all communities.
+As society increasingly relies on the Internet for work, education, health care, recreation, and many other aspects of daily life, the prevalent and persistent inequity in people’s ability to access, adopt, and use the Internet is more evident than ever.